 These include greeting and orienting visitors, fee collection, custodial work, conducting foot and kayak tours, invasive plant control, answering visitors’ questions, sewing living history clothing, data entry, leading hikes, native plant nursery work, answering phones, designing curriculum, library and inventory projects, archive/collections work, conducting living history and education programs, and special events (e.g. monthly 3rd Sunday speaker series, spring and fall elk pellet surveys, 2nd Wednesday of July Newfoundland dog event; March, June and September fun runs).

 Volunteers are encouraged to participate in park training.
 This includes the annual staff training in June as well as monthly staff safety meetings.

 If you are interested in applying to be a Lewis and Clark National Historical Park VIP please read some sample job descriptions below.

 Current VIP opportunities at Lewis and Clark NHP

 Custodial Associate: Assist staff with cleaning buildings, recycling, sweeping sidewalks, and the daily opening of parking lots and trailheads.
 This work starts early each day and occurs year round.

 Education Associate: Assist rangers with organizing spring and fall weekday school groups and conducting activities with school children.
 Share lessons relating to the Lewis and Clark Expedition and the environment.
 Support the park’s traveling trunk and video loan programs.
 Co-lead activities during two weeks of camps in the summer.
-This position is for local volunteers or those willing to use the park’s volunteer RV sites.
+This position is for local volunteers.